 Information Literacy (LIBR 046)

-Note: A set of common learning outcomes were recently established for all sections of LIBR 046.
+Cowles Library has established a set of common learning outcomes for all sections of LIBR 046.